ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 <br>

-### 4.2 Add `onOpenerBtnClick` event listener
+### 4.3 Open Chat's Popover on Opener Button press

-Remember we want to toggle the Chat's popover on opener press, so lets' do that.
-We add a listener to the Button's `click` that just updates the `open` property - `true|false`.
+To toggle the Chat's popover on the Opener Button press, we need to add a `click` listener that updates the `open` property - `true|false`.

 - Add the `onOpenerBtnClick` listener to `src/Chat.ts`: